E. Jean Carroll, columnist who says Donald Trump raped her, fired from ELLE

 Credit: AOL Build VOD Duration: 46:58Published on January 17, 2020

-imlead2 E. Jean Carroll, columnist who says Donald Trump raped her, fired from ELLE ummm ya ok https://t.co/3ieTspLpP1 2 minutes ago
+S-bart RT @B52Malmet: The master evader is still skipping around, free as a bird, while his accuser loses her job.
+Every day it feels like justice… 1 minute ago

-Dyann LeRoy #DemCast E. Jean Carroll, columnist who says Donald Trump raped her, fired from ELLE https://t.co/wuhJ1natM5 via @Yahoo 3 minutes ago
+Tejas Gandhi RT @YahooNews: E. Jean Carroll, columnist who says Donald Trump raped her, fired from Elle https://t.co/ZRqTe2oiZZ https://t.co/hPfR9Wrdjv 3 minutes ago

-One Angry Cranky Pissed Off Boomer Bob No coincidence https://t.co/YUsc6vZwHE 4 minutes ago
+Integravision E. Jean Carroll, columnist who says Donald Trump raped her, fired from Elle https://t.co/UYUCxHJQtH 4 minutes ago

-E. Jean Carroll, columnist who says Donald Trump raped her, fired from ELLE https://t.co/aH6ZEoONGt 12 minutes ago
+Hello News E. Jean Carroll, ELLE columnist who says Donald Trump raped her, fired https://t.co/NNtPDHTGc5 #TheWeekUSA #TodayUSA #Today 6 minutes ago